Megawati Hangestri Pertiwi

-Megawati Hangestri Pertiwi (born in Jember on 20 September 1999), simply known as Megawati, is an Indonesian indoor volleyball player.
+Megawati Hangestri Pertiwi (born 20 September 1999), often known mononymously as Megawati, is an Indonesian indoor volleyball player.
 She is a member of the Indonesia women's national volleyball team.

 Megawati participated in the 2017 SEA Games.
 In the semifinal, she contributed the highest points when competing with Vietnam in five sets and made Indonesia qualify for the final after the last time in 1991.
 In the final, Indonesia lost to Thailand and won a silver medal.
 In 2023, Megawati was contracted with the Red Sparks.

 Careers

 Megawati has been a volleyball player since the age of 14.
 Her professional career began as one of the young players in the Surabaya Bank Jatim squad during the Livoli Divisi Utama in 2015.
 In the Proliga, she played for Jakarta Pertamina Fastron from the 2015 season until the 2017 season, and continued in the 2022 season.
 She briefly moved to Jakarta BNI 46 in the 2018 season and then to Bandung BJB Tandamata as Indonesia's representative in the ASEAN Grand Prix 2022.

 In 2021, Megawati started exploring a career abroad by joining the Thai club Supreme Chonburi-E.Tech in the Thailand League for one season.
 She then played for the Vietnamese club Hà Phú Thanh Hóa in the Vietnam Volleyball League 2022 after the Proliga 2022 concluded.

 In mid-2023, Megawati was selected in the Asian player draft and signed a one-year contract with the South Korean volleyball club, Red Sparks, for the 2023-24 season.
 A South Korean media OSEN praised Megawati's performance as a new player for Red Sparks.
 The Red Sparks club, which struggled last season, has started to rise again thanks to Megawati and her teammate Giovanna.
 She helped her team reach the playoffs for the first time in seven years and finished in third place at the end of the season.
 Megawati returned to Indonesia to play for Jakarta BIN in the Proliga 2024, successfully leading her team to their first championship title and achieving her first title in her career.
 After the Proliga 2024 ended, she returned to Red Sparks after Ko Hee-jin selected her in the Asian Draft Quarter organized by KOVO.
 In the PON 2024 competition held in Aceh-North Sumatra, she successfully brought home a gold medal for the East Java Women's Volleyball Team.